CRIMEX-X61/X-PRIME-/replit.md

-# TRUTH-MD WhatsApp Bot
+# X-PRIME WhatsApp Bot

 ## Overview
-TRUTH-MD is a WhatsApp Multi-Device bot relay built on Node.js using the `@whiskeysockets/baileys` library.
+X-PRIME is a WhatsApp Multi-Device bot relay built on Node.js using the `@whiskeysockets/baileys` library.
 It runs as a background worker process.

 ## Tech Stack
 - **Runtime:** Node.js 20